 On Tokyo’s west side lie Naka-meguro, Ebisu and Daikanyama.
 These three hip, yet relaxed, districts are within walking distance of each other and around the corner from Shibuya.
 So, you can simply stroll from one to the next for a half day.

-Here you will find many fashion boutiques and upmarket restaurants and a true cosmopolitan feel that draw young locals.
+Here you will find many fashion boutiques and upmarket restaurants and a true cosmopolitan feel that draws young locals.

 Getting to the area is best done by taking the Tokyu-Toyoku line from Shibuya to Daikanyama or Naka-meguro, or alternatively the Yamanote line to Ebisu.
 Once at one of these stations, you will find your bearings on foot.